elycheikhsmail/Flask-RESTful-exemple/README.md

   ` flask_restfull_exampe ` or another folder in your choice
 2) cd  ` flask_restfull_exampe `
 3) open a terminal in this directory ` flask_restfull_exampe `
-4)copy past and click enter for each of this command  execute this commands : source env/bin/activate source env/bin/activate pip install --upgrade pip  # must be connected for this
+4) copy past and click enter for each of this command  execute this commands : source env/bin/activate source env/bin/activate pip install --upgrade pip  # must be connected for this